roselmamendes/140list/README.md

 - /twitter/lists?username=username -> return the name and id for each list from username (twitter account).

+- /twitter/lists/tweets?list_id=id&count=3 -> return the tweets from a list.
+It's possible to use count parameter to set the maximum of tweets to return.

 To run the tests use `mocha`.